Daytona Beach Tours & Activities

 We also offer a number of Kennedy Space Center Tour options with round-trip transportation from Orlando:

 This tour does not provide hotel pick-up or transportation to Kennedy Space Center.
-Child rate applies to children ages 3 to 11.
-Children under 3 are free.
-PLEASE NOTE: You must have your E-Ticket to take this tour, or you will be charged again with no refund.
+Please Note: You must have your E-Ticket to take this tour, or you will be charged again with no refund.
 Please order online or call to order or for more information.

 Kennedy Space Center Tours is an independent ticket seller and is not affiliated with NASA, Kennedy Space Center, Kennedy Space Center Visitor Complex, or Delaware North Companies.